English as a Second Language

 The Phelps School’s ESL Program is aligned with the internationally recognized TESOL English language proficiency levels and designed to support our diverse group of English language learners as they transition to using English as their primary language of instruction.

-Upon their arrival to campus, students who are non-native speakers of English take the International Test of English Proficiency (iTEP).
+Upon their arrival to campus, all students who are non-native speakers of English take the International Test of English Proficiency (iTEP).
 The results of the iTEP are used to place students in the ESL courses that best meet their needs.
-Students typically take an English Language course that focuses on building listening comprehension and speaking skills and a Literature and Composition course that concentrates on reading comprehension and writing skills.
-Students at the developing level of English language proficiency or above may opt to take an additional course that prepares them to take the TOEFL exam.
-At the discretion of the Director of ESL, students may be placed in the ESL Program part-time.
+Students meet individually with the Director of ESL to review their language strengths and weaknesses and are placed in two courses: an English Language course that focuses on building strong listening comprehension and speaking skills and a Literature and Composition course that concentrates on the development of reading comprehension and writing skills.
+Students at the developing level of English language proficiency or above may opt to take an additional course that prepares them to take the TOEFL test.

 Classrooms at Phelps truly are international meeting spaces.

 Young men from around the world make our school rich in cultural diversity.

 Students come to Phelps with wide-ranging levels of English proficiency, but their skillset quickly improves under direction of our campus English language learning expert.
 Language learning best takes place where students are truly immersed in the language.
 At The Phelps School, we strive to expose our international students to as much English as possible while providing them with a safety net of support.
 Our English language learners benefit from small, highly individualized ESL classes taught by an ESL specialist, academic support from their content area teachers, and the opportunity to attend tutorial periods for further help as needed.
 In addition to increasing their listening, speaking, reading, and writing skills, students experience American culture through daily classroom and dorm life interactions with their peers and teachers.